imyaash/ImaginFusion/readme.md

 1. Download the Project and save it to the desired location.
 2. Install Dependencies: Open your command prompt (CMD) or PowerShell, navigate to the project folder, and run the following command to install the required dependencies:
 ```
 pip install -r requirements.txt
 ```

-### Note 1:
-This may take upto 30 minutes to complete, depending on your system performance and internet speed.
-### Note2:
-When you run the application for the first time, it might take longer than normal as it will download the StableDiffusion checkpoints (about 4GB) and save them to disk for repeated use.

 3. GPU Requirements: Ensure that your system has a Nvidia GPU with atleast 8GB of VRAM.
 This is a crucial requirement for the application to perform efficiently.

 ## Usage